Indictment: Social media firms got played by Russian agents

 Share via Email

-Friday's election-interference indictment by U.S. special counsel Robert Mueller underscores how thoroughly U.S. social-media companies like Facebook and Twitter were played by Russian propagandists.
+The election-interference indictment brought by Robert Mueller, the U.S. special counsel, underscores how thoroughly social-media companies like Facebook and Twitter were played by Russian propagandists.

 And it's not clear if the companies have taken sufficient action to prevent something similar from happening again.

-Thirteen Russians, including a businessman close to Vladimir Putin, were charged Friday with plotting to interfere in the 2016 U.S. election through social media propaganda.
-Their alleged aims included helping Republican Donald Trump and harming Democrat Hillary Clinton.
+Thirteen Russians, including a businessman close to Vladimir Putin, were charged Friday in a plot to interfere in the 2016 U.S. presidential election through social media propaganda.

-Twitter declined comment Friday, but Facebook says it's grateful to the U.S. government for taking "aggressive action."
-Facebook also says it's doing more to prevent future attacks by hiring more people to work on security and collaborating with the FBI and others.
-Experts are skeptical that will work.
+Tech companies have spent months pledging to fix their platforms ahead of the upcoming midterm elections this year, and they are reiterating those promises.

+Researchers, however, note that the companies' business incentives don't necessarily align with improved security and anti-hoaxing measures that might have frustrated Russian agents.